WyattDCake/Self-Schedule-Project/README.md

 ## Scene Dimensions:
 each scene is 1280x720
+    Title is 96px
+    subText is 24px
 corner buttons are 150x50
+    Test font size : 20px
 large buttons are 400x40
+    Text Font Size : 36px
+Input Fields :
+    for 3: 260 each, 100 gaps

 ## TO DO:
     -Display Schedule still isnt done